mvolkmann/blog/src/swift/SwiftData.md

 - Select the directory where the project will be stored.
 - Click the "Create" button.

-This creates a project containing the following files:
+The new project will contain the following files:

 - `Item.swift` - an example model definition
   where the only property is `timestamp`